Community Film Making involves creating films with, for and about people of all ages and backgrounds on their own terms.

 - Bringing in other creative professionals when needed – this has previously included drama facilitators, photographers, textile artists and historians!

-- Teaching participants the rudiments of using all equipment through hands on, fun and accessible workshops
+- Teaching participants the basics of using all equipment through hands on, fun and accessible bespoke workshops

 - Film editing

 - Assisting with film screenings and exposure through Social Media

 I am currently developing my participatory practice, with a focus on using participants’ personal testimonies to develop creative, impactful projects.